dejwk/roo_display/doc/programming_guide.md

 };
 ```

 Later, you will see how to implement your own drawables.
 We will then dive into the Drawable interface (particularly, the ```drawTo()``` method) in more detail.
 For now, we will draw common, existing drawables.

-The point to take home, though, is the set of drawable primitives is open-ended.
+Importantly, though, the set of drawable primitives is open-ended.
 You are not restricted to a set of predefined primitives.
 You can roll your own drawables that will be rendered as efficiently as the built-ins, and they will work seamlessly with all the features of the library (clipping, transformations, fliters, etc.)

-So, how do we actually draw a drawable?
+So, how do we actually _draw_ a drawable?

-To do so, we need to do one more step, which is to create a drawing context:
+To do so, we need to make one more step, which is to create a _drawing context_:

 ```cpp
 DrawingContext dc(display);